Grain Shrinkage Converter

 • Compute the dry matter fraction at both moisture levels and form a ratio.

-• Apply the ratio to wet bushels or wet weight to get moisture-adjusted dry quantity.
+• Apply the ratio to the wet weight, after any dockage, to get the moisture-adjusted dry weight.

 • If working in weight but selling in bushels, convert using test weight at the target condition.

 This sequence creates a consistent result across crops and facilities.
-It also shows the separate influence of drying versus handling.
+It also shows the separate influence of moisture removal versus dockage.
 Many settlement disputes trace back to mixing these two effects or using an inconsistent target moisture.

 What You Need to Use the Grain Shrinkage Converter